 Another result is the outsized negotiation power PBMs have compared to the rest of the industry, including patients, pharmacies and manufacturers.

-Patients: “gag clauses” disallow pharmacists from advising patients that the cash price is lower than their co-pay.
+Patients: “gag clauses” prohibit pharmacists from advising patients that the cash price is lower than their co-pay.

-Pharmacies: DIR fees, vendor restrictions, pre-authorization, audits/clawbacks are just some of the practices that hurt pharmacy bottom-line.
+Pharmacies: DIR fees, vendor restrictions, pre-authorization, and audits/clawbacks are just some of the practices that hurt pharmacies’ bottom-lines.